ParAlg/GeoGraph/README.md

 # Compilation

-Compiler:
+Requirements:
 * g++ &gt;= 7.4.0 with pthread support
+* Python 3 (tested on Python 3.8.5)

 GeoGraph requires two build systems:
 * [Bazel](https://docs.bazel.build/versions/master/install.html) >=2.1.0
 * [CMake](https://cmake.org/install/) >=3.10

 First, build GeoGraph by ``sh compile.sh`` from the project root directory, after which shared libraries and files will appear in the `pybindings` directory.
-Install the Python dependencies in `pybindings/requirements.txt` using Python 3.
+Then install Python 3 dependencies by `pip3 install -r pybindings/requirements.txt`.

 # Example

-Here is an example of generating the 1-NN graph of ``pybindings/data.csv``, and running the minimum-spanning tree algorithm:
+Navigate to the `pybindings` directory and start a Python 3 session.
+We present a short example of generating the 1-NN graph of ``data.csv``, and running the minimum-spanning tree algorithm:

 ```python
 import geograph